kobajgenti/kjgenti-final_project/README.md

    - Implement bias correction methods
    - Develop confidence intervals for key metrics

 The initial findings suggest that while our privacy measures are effective, they've created some analytical challenges that need to be addressed in the next phase of the project.
+Due to the production database constraints, these improvements will be implemented in subsequent data exports, carefully planned to minimize system impact.